crsl4/nn-phylogenetics/notebook.md

 I will put the labels and matrices files in a shared drive to share with Leo.

 Deleting the h5 files locally because they are heavy, and they are in google drive now.

+## Using Zou2019 script to simulate trees n=5 (quintets)

+Created file `simulate-zou2019-n5.jl` with simulation pipeline to simulate trees of size 5 (quintets).
+This script is not tested yet.
+Careful: this and previous scripts are not exploiting the fact that we could generate data from all possible roots.